bzminer/bzminer/README.md

   --testdiff INT              Test difficulty.
 1 - lowest difficulty, no limit to max difficulty --pool_reconnect_timeout_ms INT
-                              Pool reconnect timeout override in ms. default is 30000 --dynex_cache_mallob BOOLEAN
-                              If 1, mallob will be cached to local disk in the 'cache' folder, so if miner restarts, the mallob will not need to be redownloaded.
-Everything in the 'cache' folder will be deleted on new mallob jobs.
-Default is no caching, 0
+                              Pool reconnect timeout override in ms. default is 30000 --dynex_cache_mallob INT    If 0 - do not cache mallob config, If 1 - mallob will be cached to local disk in the 'cache' folder, so if miner restarts, the mallob will not need to be redownloaded.
+Everything in the 'cache' folder will be deleted on new mallob jobs. if 2 - same as 1 but will not clear the cache folder.
+Default is no caching, 1
   --dynex_test_mallob_file TEXT
                               For testing, if specified will force the use of a local mallob file instead of downloading one from the network.
-  --dynex_max_chips INT       Set to 0 for no limit, otherwise set to >0 for max number of chips to use per device --dynex_pow_ratio FLOAT ... space separated list of 0.0 - 2.0 values (one value per gpu). default is 1.0 meaning max pouw and pow.
+  --dynex_max_chips INT ...
+Set to 0 for no limit, otherwise set to >0 for max number of chips to use per device --dynex_pow_ratio FLOAT ... space separated list of 0.0 - 2.0 values (one value per gpu). default is 1.0 meaning max pouw and pow.
 0.0 = do not do pow, only pouw.
 2.0 = only do pow, do not do pouw (pow on rig is limited by total pouw work done).
 Use this option to specify some cards to do only pow and other do pouw, allowing to set better ocs per card.
 Read docs for examples.
+  --warthog_cache_config INT  Changes the way bz groups threads in order to maximize cache hits.
+Default 0 (try grouping by l3 cache).
+1 = all threads in one group (per cpu).
+2 is highest cache/grouping level in cpu topology. higher means more groups, 10 might mean each thread is grouped by itself if there were less than 10 groups in the cpu topology.
+  --warthog_cpu_threads INT   Number of CPU threads to use for warthog.
+Default = 0 (number of logical processors) --warthog_unused_cpu_offset INT
+                              Unused processors start index.
+Bz will start mining on x number of processors after this offset (x being warthog_cpu_threads).
+Default is 0.
+If warthog_cpu_threads is larger than remaining processors, threads will wrap back to start of logical processor indexes on the cpu.
+  --warthog_max_ram_gb FLOAT  Maximum amount of cpu ram (gb) to use for warthog.
+Default is 0. value of 0 will dynamically choose how much ram to use based on thread count.
+If available ram is less than requested, will use available ram minus 1gb.
+  --warthog_verus_hr_target FLOAT ...
+                              Target verus hashrate for each gpu.
+Default is 0. space separated list of hashes per second (eg. 1mh would be 1000000).
+Any gpu that isn't specified will use calibration
+  --ironfish_graffiti TEXT    Set a custom graffiti.
+This is a string, max size is 32 characters. default is empty (or what pool provided)
   --http_enabled INT          Enable or disable HTTP API.
 0 = disabled, 1 = enabled Default is enabled.
   --http_address TEXT         Set IP address for HTTP API to listen on.
 Default is 0.0.0.0.
   --http_port INT             Set which port the HTTP API listens on. default is 4014.